 1. Decide on your financial instruments

-If you have time and desire to research and evaluate individual companies and read quarterly earning reports, you can invest in their stocks.
+If you have time and desire to research and evaluate individual companies and read quarterly earnings reports, you can invest in their stocks.
 Or you can take a more passive approach and choose to invest in index funds that track a stock index like the S&P 500.

 2. Decide how much money you will invest in stocks